typemiguel/WalnutiQ/README.md

 Hi and welcome to the WalnutiQ, a human brain model simulation in Java!
 The goal of this repository is store the code that would allow a 10 year old to understand the brain in it's entirety and allow a real-time human brain simulation.
-If you are interested the only requirement is passion and a readiness to fail.
+If you are interested in becoming a researcher/developer the only requirement is passion and a readiness to fail.
 Please visit www.walnutiq.com for more information :)

 Here you will find classes that allow you to build a brain model (currently the second version called MARK II), train it on data, view it's activity as